 Cervical spinal stenosis

-Narrowing of the cervical spinal canal results in myelopathy that displays upper motor neuron signs, such as hyperreflexia.
-Compression of the cervical nerve roots will result in lower motor neuron signs in the upper extremities.
+Narrowing of the cervical spinal canal can result in myelopathy that will result in upper motor neuron signs, such as hyperreflexia, especially in the lower extremities.
+Patient may experience walking difficulties or ataxia.
+Neck pain is common.
+Narrowing of the neural foramina in the cervical spine will often cause a radiculopathy.
+Compression of the cervical nerve roots can result in lower motor neuron signs in the upper extremities, which may result in muscle atrophy and fasciculations.
 Symptoms typically worsen with extension of the spine and improve with flexion.

 Related topic: Lumbar spinal stenosis